 Thinking About Conflict Transformation and Social Entrepreneurship

-(1) We share one conceptualization of social entrepreneurship and (2) We will build a shared discourse on this topic through adopting the Oxford University Press text listed and discussed below in any version of our new Social Entrepreneurship course.
+(1) We share one conceptualization of social entrepreneurship and (2) We will build a shared discourse on this topic through adopting the Oxford University Press text listed and discussed below in our new Social Entrepreneurship course.

 What Do We Mean by Social Entrepreneurship?

 Innovative, holistic, mindful, research-based activity designed to address a social problem in a sustainable manner.

 Activities can range from volunteering for a group like Oxfam, to working for Americorps, to starting your own organization or social movement to tackle an as-yet-not-addressed social problem—as long as wherever you land on this continuum you are actively engaged with a sustainable and innovative approach to transforming the conflicts in our lives.

 Innovative, Thoughtful, and Sustainable Action Addressing Social Problems

 Embedded within this understanding is a strong emphasis on highlighting and advancing the ongoing, critical contributions from public sector agents—like scholars active in the social sciences, natural sciences, arts and humanities—to conflict transformation and social entrepreneurship as conceptualized here.

 Cause lawyers like Thurgood Marshall use test cases and movement activists like Dr. King or Susan B. Anthony or Rachel Carson and Edward Abbey, Ralph Nader or Paul Weyrich use other legal mobilization tools to build and sustain social movements like the civil rights, women’s, environmental, tax reform, tort reform, pro-life, and pro-choice movements and more.